aniketk13/LegalVault/README.md

 - 📜 Modification History:
 Dive into the evolution of your agreements.
 Legal Vault keeps a detailed archive of changes, letting you trace the path from the beginning to the present, ensuring transparency and accountability.

+- 🔍 Agreements Summarization:
+  Streamline comprehension with our agreement summarization, making complex documents crystal clear at a glance in simple key points.

 ## 💬 What it does:

 - 📊 Streamlined Document Generation: Upon launching the app, users harness the power of AI to effortlessly craft legally sound documents.
 Define your prompt in concise phrases, and watch as the application generates intricate legal documents with unparalleled precision.